Transferring to Part-Time Master's Study

 Transferring to part time study will not normally require any changes to your accommodation arrangements.

-As a part-time student, if you are not living in University halls you are likely to have to pay Council Tax.
+As a part-time student if you are not living in University halls you are likely to have to pay Council Tax.
 You can find more information about council tax on the webpage linked below.

-Part time UK students are sometimes eligible for welfare benefits or Universal credit depending on their circumstances.
+Part time UK students are sometimes eligible for welfare benefits or Universal credit depending in their circumstances.
 This can provide help towards living costs, including rent.
 Please see this guide for further information or contact Student advice to discuss your eligibility.

-Last Updated: 24th November 2022
+Last Updated: 24th July 2025